Aider-AI/aider/docs/repomap.md

 which provides simple, pip-installable binary wheels for [most popular programming languages](https://github.com/paul-gauthier/grep-ast/blob/main/grep_ast/parsers.py).

-Tree-sitter parses source code into an Abstract Syntax Tree (AST), which structures the plain text in the source file into a tree, based on the syntax of the programming language.
+Tree-sitter parses source code into an Abstract Syntax Tree (AST) based on the syntax of the programming language.
 Using the AST, we can identify where functions, classes, variables, types and other definitions occur in the source code.